 Smith & Canon

 Owner/ice cream wizard Curt Peterson makes his own Philadelphia-style (eggless) base, a rarity in the ice cream world, where most makers doctor up a pre-made custard base.
 This means that Smith & Canon’s flavor combos like Wasabi with Honeydew and Spicy Chocolate are especially on point.
-Pour some espresso or nitro cold brew over your scoop for an extra buzz.
+Order pints online or head to Smith & Canon’s physical location in Lakewood’s Colorado Mills, where you can affogato-ify your scoop with espresso or nitro cold brew for an extra buzz.

 Order this: Every flavor Peterson dreams up is incredible, but we’re partial to the Foxy Brown, a cheesecake and cinnamon roll mash-up.